Aloidv/Aloidv/README.md

 <br>
 ☑️ Self-taught developer.
 <br>
-☑️ I am looking for job offers as a backend developer or QA Tester.
+☑️ I am looking for job offers as a game developer or QA Tester.
 <br>
 ☑️ Big fan of indie games.
 <br>
-☑️ Currently learning Kubernetes Deployment by Self.
+☑️ Currently developing an indie game about how to manage your pachinko club.
 <br>
 <br>